Unknotting number is not additive under connected sum: How (and why) the main example was found

-At the start of this phase of the project it was not at all clear what it would produce.
+At the start of this phase of the project it was not clear what this process would produce.
 The most likely prospect seemed to be that we would never find a connection between our 240 initial knots and our list of target knots, if only because both conjectures might be true.
 Our expectation, if the project succeeded, was that it would be because the target knot we connected with had unknotting number 3, and so unknotting number would not be mutation invariant.
-It came as quite a surprise then when, instead, this reverse search found a crossing change from one of the 240 knots we had identified, namely $K14a18636$, to the knot $K15n81556$, which had a known, and unexpectedly low, weak BJ-unknotting number of 2.
+It came as quite a surprise then when, instead, this reverse search found a crossing change from one of the 240 knots that we had identified, namely $K14a18636$, to the knot $K15n81556$, which had a known, and unexpectedly low, weak BJ-unknotting number of 2.

 The first example we found started from a closed braid representation of the knot $7_1\#10_{139}$; three crossing changes, that our search had found, transformed this to a representative of the knot $K14a18636$.
 One of those three crossing changes transformed the braid into a braid representative for the knot $7_1\#\overline{7_1}$, and so this braid word contained two crossing changes to a representative of the knot $K14a18636$.
-Initially, the braid word had length 113, and so represented a 113-crossing diagram.
-But several simplifications of the braid word could, it turned out, be carried out.
+Initially, the braid word that made this connection had length 119, and so represented a 119-crossing knot diagram.
+But several simplifications of the braid closure could, it turned out, be carried out.
 These mostly involved Reidmeister I moves `hidden' by a sequence of Reidemeister II moves.
-Their discovery was aided by the program KnotPlot \cite{knotplot}, to visualize long stretches of the braid.
-This enabled the authors to greatly reduce the number of crossings needed (from 113 to 20), and the number of strands in the braid needed (from 14 to 5).
+Their discovery was aided by the program KnotPlot \cite{knotplot}, to visualize long stretches of the braid and find the crossings to eliminate.
+This enabled the authors to greatly reduce the number of crossings needed (from 119 to 20), and the number of strands in the braid needed (from 14 to 5).
 This resulted in the diagram and braid word used in our discussion in Section \ref{sec:counter}.

 This example, of course, destroyed the hypothesis underlying our mutation project; but that would seem to be a small price to pay, for the result that it achieved.